wazuh/wazuh-documentation/source/ossec_ruleset.rst

 Configure weekly updates
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Run your script weekly and keep your OSSEC Wazuh Ruleset installation up to date by adding a crontab job to your system.
+Run ``ossec_ruleset.py`` weekly and keep your OSSEC Wazuh Ruleset installation up to date by adding a crontab job to your system.

 Run ``sudo crontab -e`` and, at the end of the file, add the following line ::